kodadot/sub-scaffold/README.md

 > everything you need to build on Substrate! 🚀

-🧪 Quickly experiment with Solidity using a frontend - [Viki Val](https://github.com/vikiival)
+🧪 Quickly experiment with Substrate using a frontend - [Viki Val](https://github.com/vikiival)

 # 🏄‍♂️ Quick Start